Stu142/FreeCAD-Gridfinity-Workbench/README.md

 # Installation
-Install using the built in FreeCAD addon manager
+- Install using the built-in FreeCAD addon manager

-Alternatively download and place the files in the FreeCAD/Mod File.
+- Alternatively, download and place the files in the FreeCAD/Mod File.

 # dependencies
 - This Workbench has been verified as working on FreeCAD 0.21.1 and 0.21.2